-The estimated 2021-2022 fiscal year revenue from business assessments is \$127,800.
+The estimated Fiscal Year 2023 revenue from business assessments is \$127,800.
 Assessments are calculated by category of business and incorporate a base rate plus a per employee rate.
 Businesses categories and rates are as follows:

-- •Type 1 Businesses: Retail, recreation, and entertainment, unique businesses, and banking institutions, must pay annual assessment fees of: - o Base fee: \$300 per year except that secondary licensees in these classes are exempt; - o Employee Fee: \$15 per employee up to \$300 maximum. - ·Type 2 Businesses: Service, vending, professional, wholesale, contractor, manufacturing and miscellaneous mobile, must pay annual assessment fees of: - o Base Fee: \$200 per year except that secondary licensees in these classes must pay a base fee of \$120; - o Employee Fee: \$15 per employee up to \$300 maximum. - •Type 3 Businesses: Non-residential space rental businesses must pay an annual assessment fee of: - o Base Fee: \$120 per year; - o Employee Fee: not applicable. - ·Type 4 Businesses: Nonprofit businesses must pay an annual assessment fee of: - o Base Fee: \$100 per year; - o Employee Fee: not applicable. - •Type 5 Businesses: Home-based businesses that voluntarily choose to be a member of the organization must pay an annual assessment fee of: - o Base Fee: \$100 per year; - o Employee Fee: not applicable.
+- Type 1 Businesses: Retail, recreation, and entertainment, unique businesses, and banking institutions, must pay annual assessment fees of: - o Base fee: \$300 per year except that secondary licensees in these classes are exempt; - o Employee Fee: \$15 per employee up to \$300 maximum. - Type 2 Businesses: Service, vending, professional, wholesale, contractor, manufacturing and miscellaneous mobile, must pay annual assessment fees of: - o Base Fee: \$200 per year except that secondary licensees in these classes must pay a base fee of \$120; - o Employee Fee: \$15 per employee up to \$300 maximum. - Type 3 Businesses: Non-residential space rental businesses must pay an annual assessment fee of: - o Base Fee: \$120 per year; - o Employee Fee: not applicable. - Type 4 Businesses: Nonprofit businesses must pay an annual assessment fee of: - o Base Fee: \$100 per year; - o Employee Fee: not applicable. - Type 5 Businesses: Home-based businesses that voluntarily choose to be a member of the organization must pay an annual assessment fee of: - o Base Fee: \$100 per year; - o Employee Fee: not applicable.

-Residential property rental is exempt from the assessment.
+Residential property rentals are exempt from the assessment.

-Each year the City calculates the Consumer Price Index (CPI), an adjustment for consumer goods and services, and applies the CPI to various City fees on July 1st of each year.
+Each year, the City calculates the Consumer Price Index (CPI), an adjustment for consumer goods and services, and applies the CPI to various City fees on July 1st of each year.
 Parking and Business Improvement Area Advisory Boards may request a CPI adjustment for business license assessments.
-The ZBA has decided not to request a July 2022 CPI adjustment.
+The ZBA is not requesting a July 2023 CPI adjustment.